Business Loans

 Bike shop

-With a bigger spotlight on the carbon footprint of driving, there may be increased consumer interest in transportation alternatives, including cycling.
-You could consider opening a shop that refurbishes or repairs bikes and sells used bikes and scooters.
-You could also sell new bikes, though it’s more sustainable to sell used ones.
+With a spotlight on the carbon footprint of driving, consumer interest in transportation alternatives could increase.
+You could open a shop that repairs and sells bikes and scooters.
+E-bikes are rising in popularity, especially for city commuters looking for a cost-efficient travel option that is also kind to the environment.

 When electronics age or break, it’s common for people to throw them out.
-You can reduce this nonbiodegradable waste and turn a profit by refurbishing electronics, such as cellphones or computers, and selling them.
-You could also do this with other types of technology, such as vacuums.
+You can reduce this nonbiodegradable waste and turn a profit by refurbishing electronics and other types of technology, such as cellphones, computers and vacuums.

 Printer ink refilling

-Rather than letting ink cartridges that contain plastic get thrown into the trash, you could launch an ink refilling business that puts ink back into the existing cartridges.
-This helps consumers save money and can reduce plastic waste.
+Rather than throwing ink cartridges into the trash, you could launch an ink refilling business.
+This could help consumers save money while reducing plastic waste.

 Green landscaping

-• Hardscaping: Add nonliving elements, such as bricks, rocks, stone and wood; could also include man-made additions, such as patio covers, retention ponds and decks
+• Hardscaping: Add nonliving elements, such as bricks, rocks, stone and wood.
+You could also include manufactured additions, such as patio covers, retention ponds and decks.

-• Xeriscaping: Can include hardscaping, but may also use drought-tolerant plants; easier to maintain than a traditional lawn or garden and significantly reduces water usage
+• Xeriscaping: Can include hardscaping, but may also use drought-tolerant plants.
+This option is easier to maintain than a traditional lawn or garden and significantly reduces water usage.

-These practices are low maintenance, better for the local environment and typically look good year-round.
+These practices are low maintenance, better for the local environment and look good year-round.

 Garden building

-Gardens benefit the environment in many ways, such as capturing carbon, though not everyone has a green thumb.
-You could start a green business building gardens for homeowners or businesses, including vertical gardens, which have become popular in urban environments since they save space.
+Gardens benefit the environment in many ways, including capturing carbon.
+Your green business could build gardens for businesses and homeowners, including space-saving vertical gardens, which have become popular in urban environments.

 Green gardening store or workshop